timvieira/blog/content/sampling-without-replacement.md

 function toggle(x) { $(x).toggle(); }
 </script>

+**Introduction**: In this post, I'm going to describe some efficient approaches to estimating the mean of a random variable that can only take on finitely many values.
+Despite the ubiquity of Monte Carlo estimation, it is really inefficient for finite domains.
+I'll describe some lesser-known algorithms based on sampling without replacement that can be adapted to estimating means.

 **Setup**: Suppose we want to estimate an expectation of a derministic function
 $f$ over a (large) finite universe of $n$ elements where each element $i$ has